-The rehabilitation of the Conococheague Aqueduct in Williamsport is set to begin this month!
+The rehabilitation of the Conococheague Aqueduct in Williamsport has begun — you can learn more here!
 We thought it would be appropriate to take a look at the history of the aqueduct as it enters a new phase of its life.

 The Conococheague Aqueduct, 1833–2017